TokTok/spec/spec.md

 -   **Forward secrecy**: Session keys are re-negotiated when the peer connection is established.

+-   **Privacy**: When Tox establishes a communication link, it aims to avoid leaking to any third party the identities of the parties involved (i.e. their public keys).

+    Furthermore, it aims to avoid allowing third parties to determine the IP address of a given user.

 -   **Resilience:**

     -   Independence of infrastructure: Tox avoids relying on servers as much